Cartoon-KAPOW!

 Content calendar

 A content calendar is used to plan out your content over a period of time, so we know what content is needed and when.
-Your calendar can include a range of content including blog articles and email sequences.
+Your full calendar could include a range of content including blog articles and email sequences.

 Content hubs

-A content hub is a collection of blog articles and other online materials that focus on a central topic.
+A content hub, or topic cluster, is a collection of blog articles and other online materials that focus on a central topic.

 The articles are brought together via a main ‘pillar’ article, which introduces and links to each one.